cagan-bayram/Mentoro/ROADMAP.md

 - Improve mobile layouts and consider a PWA for offline support.

 ## 6. Admin Panel
-- Build an admin dashboard for managing users, lessons and resolving disputes.
+- Build an admin dashboard for managing users, lessons and resolving disputes. (initial page added)

 ## 7. User Experience
 - Create onboarding tutorials and helpful error messages.